hotoku/fosi/README.md

 You can install the elisp by the following steps.

-1. download the raw file from github. eg.
+1. download the raw file from github. eg. `curl -o /tmp/fosi.el https://raw.githubusercontent.com/hotoku/fosi/main/elisp/fosi.el`
+1.

 ## license